glemoine62/InSAR-on-Sentinel-1-TOPS-data/README.md

 # Main steps to convert to linux

-This repository contains POSIX compliant C++ code to run [Yanghai Yu's CUDA code for InSAR processing of Sentinel-1 SLC data](https://github.com/a787854/InSAR-on-Sentinel-1-TOPS-data)
+This repository is a fork of [Yanghai Yu's CUDA code for InSAR processing of Sentinel-1 SLC data](https://github.com/a787854/InSAR-on-Sentinel-1-TOPS-data) and contains the POSIX compliant C++ code to run on linux (the original code is for Windows Visual Studio C++).

 To understand what the code does, make sure to read the excellent paper: